RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Pouring Estimation and Control

 \subsection{Behavior Cloning Baseline}

 Behavior cloning (BC) is a commonly employed method in prior robotic pouring literature~\cite{zhang2022explainable, li2022see}, as well as in robotic manipulation more broadly~\cite{zhang2018deep}.
+We implement BC by rotating the robot gripper following the same method as described in Sec.~\ref{sec:pouringdataset} and then stopping and rotating back at a manually specified time to reach the target weight.
+We save only demonstrations that have less than 2g of error from the target pour weight.
 The BC model takes as input the concatenated feature vector provided to the PWP model, $f$, as well as the target weight class label (50g, 75g, 100g, or 125g).
 The BC model shares a similar architecture as that shown in Fig.~\ref{fig:model}, with a 1-dimensional output and sigmoid activation that indicates the direction of end effector rotation for pouring.
 We train using binary cross entropy loss and all other hyperparameters matching PWP.
 The behavior cloning model reaches its minimum validation loss within 50 epochs.

-To train this BC model, we collect five human demonstrations for each substance at each target weight (in total 100 demonstrations), with a training and validation split of 80/20.
+To train this BC model, we collect five demonstrations for each substance at each target weight (in total 100 demonstrations), with a training and validation split of 80/20.
 To evaluate the trained BC model, we conduct 10 test trials for each substance and target weight.